Education, English

 Materials:

-• ELL listening will allow slow speakers to improve fluency.
+• ELL listening will allow slow speakers to improve their fluency.

 • Visual literacy will enhance the ability to analyze things.

-• It will allow students to use supporting equipments including charts, multimedia, visuals, Placards.
+• It will allow students to use supporting equipment, including charts, multimedia, visuals, and Placards.

 • It will help students in delivering the prepared content on the assigned topic.

-• They will use appropriate language for representing the issues related to the ecosystem.
+• They will use appropriate language to represent the issues related to the ecosystem.

-• It will allow them to use adequate materials for explaining the negative role of human activities.
+• It will allow them to use adequate materials to explain the negative role of human activities.

 • It will allow students to share ideas and information.